 “I learned how to be an active parent, not just passing them off and saying ‘go and do something else’.
 What’s 10 or 15 minutes a day?”

-In fact, Christine found the Real Talk parenting course so useful she encouraged two of her grandchildren, both of whom have young children, to sign up for the second course.
-The next course will start on October 16.
+In fact, Christine found the Real Talk parenting course so useful she encouraged two of her grandchildren, both of whom have young children, to sign up for the course.

 Real Talk was developed by Wesley Waitangirua staff members Lizzie Makalio and Rosa Ariu.
 It was inspired by the Incredible Years parenting course which Wesley ran for several years but it’s shorter – six weeks instead of 15 – and it’s been refocused to meet the needs of parents and grandparents living in the Porirua area.